Eyolon/Portail-Auto-Eval/README.md

 Travis configuration included
 =============================

 What you need to begin:
+- JAVA JDK 8
+- GIT

+AND:
-- Activator
+- Activator (Or Gradle)
 - NodeJs
 - Bower

-OR se Gradlew which will install what you need
+OR use Gradlew which will install what you need.